codewithkyle/web-components-prototype/README.md

 In the example above we mount our card carousel class onto the card carousel element and after 5 seconds the node is removed from the DOM.
 The `disconnectedCallback()` method is fired when the node that the class instance is mounted to is removed.

 However, the power of web components doesn't end there.
 Besides removing the runtime overhead of tracking all the instances of all the classes and handling their removal web components also allows us to easily have components communicate between one another.
+We'll start with the cart web components logic.

 ```javascript
 class CartComponent extends HTMLElement